AksharGoyal/LeetCode-practice/README.md

 - suggest a more efficient solution
 - create a PR and add your solution
 - react with a star to the repository
+- improve README.md or fix mistakes if any

 Looking forward to hearing feedback from you!